GameServerManagers/LinuxGSM-Docs/Rust.md

 4) Edit rustserver to fit your needs

-You'd better use nano or vim, but you could also use a text editor line notepad++, which is way less convenient.
+You'd better use nano or vim, but you could also use a text editor like notepad++, which is way less convenient.
 If you need help about what to configure, watch the video.

 ```
 nano rustserver